abilandz/NAT3054/Lecture_1/regex.md

 ### 2. Metacharacters <a name="metacharacters"></a>

 Metacharacter is a symbol, or combination of symbols, with special and non-literal meaning in regular expressions and filename expansions.
 Despite its peculiar name, metacharacters are present all around us.
 In math, we are used to using metacharacters; for instance, in the arithmetic expression ```4 * 10```, we understand that metacharacter ```*``` represents multiplication.
 As another example, a combination of symbols ```\n``` is a composite metacharacter and is a standard metacharacter for a new line.
+To avoid confusion and problems with rendering, in some examples below, an empty character ``` ``` is denoted with a symbolic &#9251; character, which is the Unicode "Open box" symbol encoded as "U+2423" (or "9251" decimal).